 Frequencies below 2 GHz

 This frequency range is used by many applications, mostly related to mobile world (IMT, GSM 900/1800, UMTS, HSPA, LTE, etc.).
 However the answers to the Questionnaire indicate that also P-P applications exist in almost all countries and very low level of harmonisation.
 The only harmonised bands for FS below 2 GHz are: 1350-1375 MHz paired with 1492-1517 MHz and 1375-1400 MHz paired with 1427-1452 MHz which are using the Recommendation T/R 13-01 Annexes A and B. Some P-MP applications have been reported by some Administrations.
+However, these latter bands, even if providing limited bandwidth, might be potentially suitable for NLOS backhauling applications (see section 4.1.3).

 2.025 – 2.4 GHz band